strannik19/td_devel/ELT/README.md

 Idea
 ====
-The idea is, to have an empty (new) TMS for ETL purposes With those two packages, you will get
+The idea is, to have an empty (new) TMS for ETL purposes.
+With those two packages, you will get

 * git (version 2.1.2)
 * subversion (version 1.8.10)
 * SLJM (version 2.12)
 * GCFR (ETL part) (version 1.1.1 including patch 20140703)

 installed.

 The Linux Environment (folder separation for Develop, Test, Production, ...) will be set up.
 Run "setup.sh" for every Environment (free naming) Unix groups and base environment for SLJM will be created (as well as /etc/skel)